Will AI Replace Technical Writers?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Technical Writers and how much of each one todayβs AI can handle autonomously β higher = more displacement risk.
+Core tasks for Technical Writers and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Author and maintain end-user documentation such as user guides, online help systems, and quick-start references for software products